Public Art at the Colts Neck Road Underpass

 The Public Art Goals identified for the underpass projects are as follows:

 - Bring distinction to the four concrete walls that frame the entrances to the underpass and line the interior walls.

 - Engage the community — students, their parents and teachers, pedestrians and bicyclists — through direct involvement in the creation of a work of art, guided by a professional artist.

 - Enhance the perception of safety by eliminating graffiti/tagging.

 The artist or artist team will be asked to address the spirit of the Hunters Woods Neighborhood; respond to the cultural diversity of the community; and develop an artwork that identifies the underpass as a civic facility within the fabric of the surrounding neighborhood.
 Through workshops with students, the artist will introduce creative skills, thereby providing them with tools to articulate their ideas and observations and the confidence to transform their physical environment.

-Projects suppored in part by (as of December 2018): Atlantic Realty Companies, ARTSFAIRFAX, Virginia Commission for the Arts, National Endowment for the Arts, Pat & Steve Macintyre, and Lake Thoreau Entertainment Association.
+Projects suppored in part by (as of December 2018): Atlantic Realty Companies, ARTSFAIRFAX, JBG-SMITH, Virginia Commission for the Arts, National Endowment for the Arts, Pat & Steve Macintyre, Lake Thoreau Entertainment Association, and many individuals.